The 35th Ion channels meeting Preliminary program for the 2026 edition

 Elena Bossi (Università degli Studi dell'Insubria, Varese, Italy)

-Disruption of GABA Homeostasis in Neurodevelopment: The Impact of SLC6A1 (GAT1) Mutations on GABAergic Transmission
+GABA Homeostasis and Neurodevelopment: How SLC6A1 (GAT1) Mutations Disrupt GABAergic Transmission

 László Csanády (Hungarian Centre of Excellence for Molecular Medicine, Budapest, Hungary)